-NIH is renewing its commitment to providing meaningful access to its programs and activities to people with limited English proficiency (LEP).
+NIH is committed to providing meaningful access to its programs and activities to people with limited English proficiency (LEP).

 In accordance with Executive Order 13166 (PDF, 256kb), Improving Access to Services for Persons with Limited English Proficiency, the NIH Language Access Plan, establishes policy and strategy for all 27 Institutes and Centers (ICs).
 The Plan serves as a blueprint to help NIH ICs develop their own specific implementation strategies, based on their respective needs and capacity.

-In order to effectively implement the NIH Language Access Plan, each IC and relevant NIH subcomponent within the Office of the Director (OD) will appoint a Language Access Plan Liaison (LAP Liaison).
-The LAP Liaison will be an individual well-suited to lead the process of assessing IC language assistance needs and capacity and implementing provisions of the Plan.
-EDI will serve as the coordinating office.
-We will convene meetings with LAP Liaisons to monitor progress and provide technical assistance.
+Each IC and relevant NIH subcomponent within the Office of the Director (OD) has appointed a Language Access Plan Liaison (LAP Liaison) to effectively implement the NIH Language Access Plan.
+The LAP Liaison is the individual well-suited to lead the process of assessing IC language assistance needs and capacity and implementing provisions of the Plan.
+EDI serves as the coordinating office.
+We convene meetings with LAP Liaisons to monitor progress and provide technical assistance.

-NIH LAP Steering Committee, made up of representatives across the NIH and who were responsible for drafting the NIH Language Access Plan, will continue to meet as needed to assist in the implementation of the NIH LAP and to support the EDI in its coordinating role.
-NIH will also continue to play an active part in the HHS Language Access Plan Steering Committee, made up of representatives from other HHS Operating and Staff Divisions.
+NIH LAP Steering Committee, made up of representatives across the NIH and who were responsible for drafting the NIH Language Access Plan, continue to meet as needed to assist in the implementation of the NIH LAP and to support EDI in its coordinating role.
+NIH continues to play an active part in the HHS Language Access Plan Steering Committee, made up of representatives from other HHS Operating and Staff Divisions.